IBM-Cloud/docs/cli/reference/cfcommands/index.md

  </tr>
    </tbody>
  </table>
-*Table 1.
-General Cloud Foundry commands*
+{: caption="Table 1.
+General Cloud Foundry commands" caption-side="top"}

 <table summary="Alphabetically ordered commands for managing apps, spaces, and services.
 Each command has a link that brings you to more info for the command.">